kyra-ohare/car-migo/README.md

 ### Requirements
 - Docker

-From a macOS terminal, navigate to the root of this project and run:
+From a Linux based terminal, navigate to the root of this project (assuming you have cloned it) and run:
 ```
 ./run-app.sh
 ```